foresterre/cargo-msrv/book/src/output-formats/minimal.md

 a minimal human-readable format.

 This output format can be summarized by the following two statements:
-* If the command was successful, it prints the commands final result and exits with a zero exit code
+* If the command was successful, it prints the commands final result and exits with a zero exit code.
+Output is printed to `stdout`.
-* If the command was unsuccessful, it prints an error message, and exits with a non-zero exit code
+* If the command was unsuccessful, it prints an error message, and exits with a non-zero exit code.
+Output is printed
+  to `stderr`.

 You may also refer to the 🚧 TODO 🚧 section to determine which kind of errors result in a non-zero exit code, and how different errors are categorised.